rocket-pool/docs.rocketpool.net/docs/en/node-staking/solo-staker-migration.md

 - **Minipool creation is disabled at the protocol level**, and that includes vacant minipools.
 There is no longer a minipool contract you can point an existing validator's withdrawal credentials at.
 - **Megapool validators are created through the Rocket Pool deposit queue** with a fresh Beacon Chain deposit: a 1 ETH prestake, followed by the remaining 31 ETH once the protocol has verified the validator's withdrawal credentials on-chain.
   An already-active validator cannot go through this flow, so there is no mechanism for absorbing an existing solo validator into a megapool.
-- The Smartnode commands used for conversion (such as `rocketpool node create-vacant-minipool` and `rocketpool minipool promote`) have been removed from the CLI.
+- The Smart Node commands used for conversion (such as `rocketpool node create-vacant-minipool` and `rocketpool minipool promote`) have been removed from the CLI.

 In short: the only way to migrate from solo staking today is to **exit your validator from the Beacon Chain and use the withdrawn ETH to create new megapool validators**.